spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Subcommands:**

-* `version` ΓÇö Print the version of spfs
+* `version` — Print the version of spfs
-* `init` ΓÇö Create an empty filesystem repository
+* `init` — Create an empty filesystem repository
-* `edit` ΓÇö Make the current runtime editable
+* `edit` — Make the current runtime editable
-* `commit` ΓÇö Commit the current runtime state or a directory to storage
+* `commit` — Commit the current runtime state or a directory to storage
-* `config` ΓÇö Output the current configuration of spfs
+* `config` — Output the current configuration of spfs
-* `reset` ΓÇö Reset changes, or rebuild the entire spfs directory
+* `reset` — Reset changes, or rebuild the entire spfs directory
-* `run` ΓÇö Run a program in a configured spfs environment
+* `run` — Run a program in a configured spfs environment
-* `tag` ΓÇö Tag an object
+* `tag` — Tag an object
-* `untag` ΓÇö Remove tag versions or entire tag streams
+* `untag` — Remove tag versions or entire tag streams
-* `shell` ΓÇö Enter a subshell in a configured spfs environment
+* `shell` — Enter a subshell in a configured spfs environment
-* `runtime` ΓÇö View and manage spfs runtime information
+* `runtime` — View and manage spfs runtime information
-* `layers` ΓÇö List all layers in an spfs repository
+* `layers` — List all layers in an spfs repository
-* `platforms` ΓÇö List all platforms in an spfs repository
+* `platforms` — List all platforms in an spfs repository
-* `tags` ΓÇö List all tags in an spfs repository
+* `tags` — List all tags in an spfs repository
-* `info` ΓÇö Display information about the current environment, or specific items
+* `info` — Display information about the current environment, or specific items
-* `pull` ΓÇö Pull one or more objects to the local repository
+* `pull` — Pull one or more objects to the local repository
-* `push` ΓÇö Push one or more objects to a remote repository
+* `push` — Push one or more objects to a remote repository
-* `log` ΓÇö Log the history of a given tag over time
+* `log` — Log the history of a given tag over time
-* `search` ΓÇö Search for available tags by substring
+* `search` — Search for available tags by substring
-* `diff` ΓÇö Compare two spfs file system states
+* `diff` — Compare two spfs file system states
-* `ls-tags` ΓÇö List tags by their path
+* `ls-tags` — List tags by their path
-* `ls` ΓÇö List the contents of a committed directory
+* `ls` — List the contents of a committed directory
-* `migrate` ΓÇö Migrate the data from and older repository format to the latest one
+* `migrate` — Migrate the data from and older repository format to the latest one
-* `check` ΓÇö Check a repositories internal integrity
+* `check` — Check a repositories internal integrity
-* `read` ΓÇö Output the contents of a blob to stdout
+* `read` — Output the contents of a blob to stdout
-* `write` ΓÇö Store an arbitrary blob of data in spfs
+* `write` — Store an arbitrary blob of data in spfs
-* `docs` ΓÇö Output the current configuration of spfs
+* `docs` — Output the current configuration of spfs

 ###### **Options:**

-* `-v`, `--verbose` ΓÇö Make output more verbose, can be specified more than once
+* `-v`, `--verbose` — Make output more verbose, can be specified more than once
-* `--log-file <LOG_FILE>` ΓÇö Additionally log output to the provided file
+* `--log-file <LOG_FILE>` — Additionally log output to the provided file
-* `--timestamp` ΓÇö Enables timestamp in logging (always enabled in file log)
+* `--timestamp` — Enables timestamp in logging (always enabled in file log)